mobi-css/getmobicss.com/src/docs/create-a-theme.md

-# Create a theme
+# Create a Theme

-TBD
+Please take [mobi-plugin-dark](https://github.com/mobi-css/mobi-plugin-dark) as an example.